Learn about our aid response to the Nepal Earthquake

 Outside of these hours you can always leave us a message and a contact number and someone will return your call within one working day.

 Save the Children Australia

 Please include your name, address and a contact telephone number in your email or letter so that we can get back in touch with you easily.

-From experience we have found that the best way to resolve a problem quickly is by telephone.
+You will receive an acknowledgement of your complaint within two days of receipt.
+We will endeavour to respond fully and conclusively to all complaints within ten working days.
+Wherever possible we will investigate the matter more quickly.
+In more complex situations where an immediate response is not possible, we will investigate the matter and get back to you as quickly as we can.
+In the past, we have found the best way to resolve a problem quickly is by telephone.
 This way we can make sure that we fully understand the issue and can gather all of the information that we need to resolve the problem in a fast and effective way.

-We will work hard to resolve problems, correct mistakes and address concerns to your satisfaction.
+We will work hard to resolve problems, correct mistakes and address concerns to reach a fair and reasonable outcome.
 Please feel free when contacting us about a complaint, to let us know how you think it could be resolved.

 We will always treat you with courtesy and respect, listen to what you say, keep you informed about our progress, provide you with a prompt response and tell you who to go to if you want to escalate your complaint further.